*This post may contain affiliate links. As an Amazon Associate we earn from qualifying purchases.

 A Heavy Sixer is probably worth upwards of 60, whereas a Light Sixer will be about $40-$50.

 Regardless of the version you have, the value is usually higher if the box is still in mint condition or if you have some rare games with it.

-This is a home video game console which was introduced in 1982, following the 2600 Atari version.
-This Atari was initially created to compete with the Intellivision, but ended up competing with the ColecoVision.
+This is a home video game console that was introduced in 1982, following the 2600 Atari version.
+This Atari was initially created to compete with Intellivision but ended up competing with ColecoVision.

 The Atari 5200 was originally called the “Atari Video System X – Advanced Video Computer System” in its prototype stage and was codenamed “Pam” after a female employee at Atari, Inc.

 It is also rumored that PAM actually stood for “Personal Arcade Machine”, as the majority of games for the system ended up being arcade conversions.
 It had several differences which made it distinctive from the other Atari.

 - A lack of a computer keyboard

 - The Atari computer’s 10 KB operating system was replaced with a simpler 2 KB “monitor program”.

 - A number of important registers, such as those of the GTIA and POKEY chips, appear at different memory locations.

 - The purpose of some registers changes slightly on the 5200.